 \section{Acknowledgements}

-I would like to first thank my guide Prof. Hema Ramachandran for her unstinting support and useful discussions, that she took pains to make simple.
-I also thank my co-guide Dr. Andal Narayanan for her support and discussions.
-I especially thank her for help with simulations and the experimental plot shown in this work.
-I thank Dr. R. Srikanth for his support and many insightful discussions.
-I thank Dr. Reji Philip and Manukumar for discussions.I thank Prof. Astrid Lambrecht for guiding me to important references.
+I would like to thank Prof. Hema Ramachandran and Prof.Andal Narayanan mainly for the background work, to this paper, done prior to year 2008 .
+I also thank Andal Narayanan for help with simulations and the experimental plot shown in this work.
+I thank Prof. R. Srikanth for many insightful discussions.
+I thank Prof. Reji Philip and Manukumar for discussions.
+I thank Prof. Astrid Lambrecht for guiding me to important references.